sensebox/senseBoxMCU-core/arduino/samd/libraries/SenseBoxOTA/README.md

 This library provides over the air programming for the senseBox MCU.

 ## usage
-To enable this operating mode, just include the following line in your sketch:
+To enable OTA programming, just include the following line in your sketch:

 ```c
 #include <SenseBoxOTA.h>